-If you struggle with infertility or have a personal or family history of genetic disorders, reproductive endocrinology and fertility specialist Deborah Smith, MD, at Rocky Mountain Fertility Center in Englewood, Colorado, and Rapid City, South Dakota, is here for you.
+If you struggle with infertility or have a personal or family history of genetic disorders, reproductive endocrinology and fertility specialist Deborah Smith, MD, at Rocky Mountain Fertility Center in Parker, Colorado, and Rapid City, South Dakota, is here for you.
 Dr. Smith uses preimplantation genetic testing (PGT) to identify genetic problems and chromosomal abnormalities in embryos prior to in vitro fertilization (IVF) implantation to increase the likelihood of a normal pregnancy.
 Call to learn more about PGT or book an appointment online today.

 Chromosomal abnormalities are common, affecting about 60% of embryos in women under 35 and 80% of embryos in women over 41.

 Preimplantation genetic testing (PGT), previously known as PGD/PGS, is a genetic test that identifies defects in embryos produced during in vitro fertilization (IVF).
 It detects genetic diseases and chromosomal abnormalities that can affect a developing baby.

 IVF is a series of infertility treatments in which your provider retrieves eggs, fertilizes them with sperm in a lab, and implants fertilized eggs into a woman’s uterus.
 PGT occurs before implantation.

 There are numerous benefits of using PGT prior to IVF implantation.
 Examples include a lower risk of: